5 musicians with Native American roots

 Related: ‘Who Is Native American, And Who Decides That?’

-At The Colorado Sound, we are excited to shine a light all this month on some of the incredible Native American musicians who work across multiple genres, including rock, folk, new wave, and blues.
+At The Colorado Sound, we are excited to shine a light all month long on some of the incredible Native American musicians who work across multiple genres, including rock, folk, new wave, and blues.

 Related: 7 Questions with Cary Morin

-To kick off National Native American Heritage Month, below we highlight 5 notable artists with Native American heritage.
+Below we highlight 5 notable artists with Native American heritage.

 John Trudell